Frequently Asked Questions

 Check these factors:

-- Too dry or too wet: Medium should be moist but not waterlogged during germination
+- Too dry or too wet: medium should be moist but not waterlogged during germination

-- Seed quality: Always use food-grade microgreen seeds, never bird seed
+- Seed quality: always use food-grade microgreen seeds, never bird seed

-My microgreens taste bitter—what went wrong?
+My microgreens taste bitter.
+What went wrong?

 Common causes:

-- Harvested too late: Harvest at first true leaf stage for best flavor
+- Harvested too late: harvest at first true leaf stage for best flavor

-- Heat stress: Temperatures above 80°F can cause bitterness
+- Heat stress: temperatures above 80°F can cause bitterness

-- Water stress: Inconsistent watering affects flavor
+- Water stress: inconsistent watering affects flavor

-- Variety selection: Some varieties (like mustard, arugula) are naturally spicier
+- Variety selection: some varieties (like mustard, arugula) are naturally spicier

 Broccoli, sunflower, and peas are milder if you prefer less intense flavors.